HappyRay/testscribe/docs/index.markdown

 for regression testing.

 There are a number of advantages of keeping the unit test files:
+- IDEs can index the test files.
+This allows you to find the tests for a target function more easily for example.
 - It's faster to run tests.
 - Some readers of your tests may prefer reading the unit test files.